 Our Lady of the Rocks

 In the bay in front of Perast are two small islands with churches.
-One is a natural island with a monastery which is not open to the public.
+One is a natural island with a monastery that is not open to the public.
 The other, Our Lady of the Rocks is an artificial island built up over 600 years.

 There is a Catholic church on the island, which is also a museum.
 Take a guided tour of the island for around €1 or explore on your own.
 You can reach Our Lady of the Rocks by boat directly from Kotor or Perast.